 The HEPA filter on the Hoover H-Upright 500 Reach is a pleasant surprise for a vac in this price range.
 HEPA filters are effective for trapping particles, so are a good option for allergy sufferers.

 It also has multi-cyclonic technology that separates dust and pushes it away from the filters, helping to extend their lifespan.

 The 1.5 litre capacity of the Hoover H-Upright 500 Reach is around average, but still larger than the Shark NZ801UKT.
 It’s enough dust bin capacity to cover a good amount of ground without frequent emptying.

 The buttons for the bin release and emptying systems are clearly labelled and easy to use.
 Just remove the bin and press the button to empty it.
 There isn’t a collar to push the dirt out as you get on some Dyson models, however, so you may have to get your hands in to pull out clumps.

 Hoover H-Upright 500 Reach Tools and Accessories

 The Hoover H-Upright 500 Reach has a swivelling low profile floorhead without any headlights.
 The rotating brush bar is the best feature, as you can turn it on or off depending on the floor type you’re cleaning.

 It’s better to have the brush bar turned on for carpets, so the bristles can agitate fibres and pull dirt out.
 Then you can switch them off for hard floors, so you don’t scratch delicate surfaces or flick debris around.

 However, you need a screwdriver to remove the brush bar for cleaning, which isn’t the easiest method.
+Many vacuums we’ve reviewed have much simpler methods for removing the bar.
 And the belt for the rotating brush bar is a real weak point that’s prone to snapping.